 This web site presents photographic documentation on odonate species that have been officially recorded in Arizona.
 As is the case for just about all organisms, individual variation exists within each species that is related not only to sex but also to age, geographic region, and other factors.
 We wanted to give an idea of this variation by showing multiple instead of just one or two pictures of each species.

 This site will hopefully foster further interest in odonates by facilitating their identification, and stimulate additional observations related to their natural history.
-We hope that you will enjoy using Arizona Dragonfly and will learn from it!
+We hope that you will enjoy using Arizona Dragonflies and will learn from it!